 #18: Part of the Body ESL Activities

 Body parts are one of those things that even some higher-level learners don’t know that well.
-They may struggle with things like eyebrows, elbow, big toe, etc. Have a look here for some fun ideas for teaching that:
+They may struggle with things like eyebrows, elbows, big toe, etc. Have a look here for some fun ideas for teaching:

 Homophones are words that sound the same or very similar but have different spellings and meanings (too, to, two).
 I may be a bit of a grammar nerd but I love to point them out to my students.
 Here are some of the most common ones for English learners to be aware of: